southoz/dArkOS-G80CA-SE/README.md

 - Screen
 - Wifi to Mobile
 - Wifi to Infrastructure (Says it's failed, but has an IP when enabling remote services).
 - Joystick

 ## Issues -
+- No Sound
 - LED when on Battery.
 - Battery Indicator in Emulation Station
-- Connecting to Wireless Infrastructure
+- Joystick Axis Mapping

 ## Keys